AMERICAN WEDDINGS BLOG

 But you don’t have to stick with tradition on this – although you do need to include a version of this declaration in your ceremony, the specific wording you use is up to you and your officiant.

-Below, we’ve put together a few creative examples of what to say during your declaration of intent.
-Add these to a simple wedding ceremony script to create a unique and personalized ceremony.
+Below, we’ve put together a few declaration of intent wedding samples to inspire you, along with answers to a few common questions about this important part of the ceremony.
+Add these creative alternatives to a simple wedding ceremony script to create a unique and personalized ceremony.

 Officiant: